raymondxu/java-workshop/README.md

 `static` is used to describe fields and methods that are associated with a class, not instances of a class.

 For example, in our Car example above, each Car instance has it's own instance variables that describe its color or year.
-A `static` variable or method is accessed by using `Class.name` rather than `referenceName.name`.
+These fields are not `static`.

 An example of a static method is `Math.max()` or `Math.abs()` and an example of a static variable is `Math.PI`.
-Notice how we never create an instance of the `Math` class and just use `Math.something`.
+Notice how we never create an instance of the `Math` class?

 `Math.PI` is also a `final` variable. `final` is a keyword used to describe things that are constant.
 It can describe fields, methods, and classes.

-A `final` field is a constant that does not change and its name is all capitalized by convention.
+A `final` field is a constant that does not change.
 A `final` variable can only be initialized once.
-If the variable holds a reference to an object cannot ever refer to another object.
+If the variable holds a reference to an object it cannot ever refer to another object.
 The contents of the object can change, but the variable will always "point" to that exact instance.
-For example, if we had a `private final ArrayList<Integer> list`, we could `add()` and `remove()` elements from the ArrayList, but we cannotn do `list = new ArrayList<Integer>()`.
+For example, if we had a `final ArrayList<Integer> list`, we could `add()` and `remove()` elements from the ArrayList, but we can't do `list = new ArrayList<Integer>()`.

 A `final` method cannot be overridden by a subclass.